 Three.
 No emotions.
 The weirdest part about thinking like a lawyer is that we often seem devoid of emotion.
 We see sad situations and automatically think of liability (you broke your arm tripping on the sidewalk?
 Maybe there’s a claim…).
 It’s not that we’re cold, unemotional creatures (for the most part) but rather the idea of making a case to the court has to be based on facts and evidence and reason, not emotion.
 And to be clear, emotion does run our legal system now–fearing men of color has resulting in their incarceration at higher rates than others.
 Loathing the poor has resulted in those with means continually preying on them–emotions do run the show.
 But in the smaller picture, when it’s an individual case, your assessment of viability can’t always be fueled by outrage.
 We are not afforded the ability to relay on emotions to make our claim.
 Rather we have to be able to see the good and the bad in the facts of the case to craft our argument.

 Let me give you an example of one of the cases I’m most proud of–I had a client who maybe had a drinking problem, idk I’m not a doctor.
 But they definitely had multiple DUI charges.
-At first immigration wanted to deny the case based on the criminal history and argued that the client’s DUI charges made them ineligible for a remedy because they obviously had a drinking problem.
+He managed to get some cases dismissed by fighting against them but there were still a few on his record.
+At first, immigration wanted to deny the case based on the criminal history and argued that the client’s DWI charges made them ineligible for a remedy because they obviously had a drinking problem.

 My response?
-1) I find case law that shows a person’s DUIs don’t necessarily rise to the level of an addiction and argue that the case law applies to my client (analytical); 2) I knew they would have issue with the criminal history prior to submitting the case so I encourage my client to start treatment ASAP, resulting in a year + sobriety when they try to deny their case (strategic); 3) they were wrong on the facts, my client didn’t have as many DUIs as they claimed, making them less of a threat, per case law.
+1) I find case law that shows a person’s DUIs don’t necessarily rise to the level of addiction and argue that the case law applies to my client (analytical); 2) I knew they would have an issue with the criminal history prior to submitting the case so I encourage my client to start treatment ASAP, resulting in a year + sobriety when they try to deny their case (strategic); 3) they were wrong on the facts, my client didn’t have as many DUIs as they claimed, making them less of a threat, per case law.
+The fact that he had also fought previous DUIs using a professional DUI team and had them dismissed, really helped the case.
 I submitted an argument based on the facts and principles of the law showing why the client should be granted relief.
 This not only created a clean record if we needed to appeal, but my argument didn’t depend on how the adjudicator would feel (no emotions).
 I won that case.

 All of this to say, you are learning a new way of thinking.
 For some it may come easy and for others, it takes practice.
 The good thing is that this is totally a skill that can be learned and the more you train, the stronger you will get.
 Don’t think for a second there are natural lawyers because there isn’t, and even if there were, so what?
 I want a professional who has trained and worked at their craft & comes with real experience, not just someone who happens to be good from the beginning.
 Hone your craft and the rest will follow.